yahoo/fili/fili-generic-example/README.md

 Fili Generic Loader Application
 ==================================

-This is application is meant to be able to run and connect to any instance of Druid to show the basic metrics and dimensions.
+This application will automatically configure fili to work with **any** instance of Druid and show the basic metrics and dimensions.
+This lets you test what it's like using Fili without putting any effort into setting it up.

+In order to set up, this will connect to druid at  [http://localhost:8081/druid/coordinator/v1](http://localhost:8081/druid/coordinator/v1).
+If your set up is different, you'll have to change the `bard__druid_coord` url in `applicationConfig.properties`.

 ## Setup and Launching

-1. Follow the [Druid instructions](http://druid.io/docs/latest/tutorials/quickstart.html) to bring up a local Druid cluster on your Unix based machine.
+1. Have a [Druid](http://druid.io/docs/latest/tutorials/quickstart.html) cluster running on your Unix based machine.

 2. Clone this repository to your computer.
     ```bash